omelchert/optfrog/README.md

 ## Links

-Further use-cases demonstrating parts of the functionality of `optfrog` as a numerical tool for signal analysis in ultrashort pulse propagation can be found [here](https://doi.org/10.1117/12.2313255).
+Further use-cases demonstrating parts of the functionality of `optfrog` as a tool for signal analysis in ultrashort pulse propagation can be found [here](https://doi.org/10.1117/12.2313255).

 ## License